Zeph180/hello-rails-back-end/README.md

 # Hello Rails React <a name="about-project"></a>

-**Hello Rails React** is a startup template for a Rails API backend and a React frontend.
+**Hello Rails React** is a rails API that serves as a backend for the [Hello Rails React](https://github.com/zeph180/hello-rails-react) project.
+It is a simple rails API that serves a single endpoint that returns a JSON response.

 # 🛠 Built With <a name="built-with"></a>